Banal nationalism

+Coining of the term

 The term is derived from English academic, Michael Billig's 1995 book of the same name and is intended to be understood critically.
 Billig's book has been described as 'the fourth most cited work on nationalism ever published'.
-Billig devised the concept of 'banal nationalism' to highlight the routine and often unnoticed ways that established nation-states are reproduced from day to day.
+Billig devised the concept of 'banal nationalism' to highlight the routine and often unnoticed ways that established nation states are reproduced from day to day.

+Impact

 The concept has been highly influential, particularly within the discipline of political geography, with continued academic interest since the book's publication in 1995.
 Today the term is used primarily in academic discussion of identity formation, geopolitics, and the nature of nationalism in contemporary political culture.